PolySync/polysync-core-cpp-examples/SampleApplication/README.md

-### HelloWorld
+### SampleApplication
-This code is part of a tutorial in which we demonstrate the basics of connecting to the PolySync bus to allow you to read and write information.
+This is an example of the application node template, as opposed to the node template

 ### Hardware requirements